bbc/bmx/docs/imf_essence_component.md

 The settings can be found in the code by searching for the OP1a define `OP1A_IMF_FLAVOUR` and the descriptor define `MXFDESC_IMF_FLAVOUR`.
 E.g. see `if ((flavour & OP1A_IMF_FLAVOUR))` in `src/mxf_op1a/OP1AFile.cpp` for the bulk of the settings.

-Creating a single essence component file is supported.
+Creating a single IMF Track File is supported.
 If the input MXF files contain multiple essence tracks then use options such as `--disable-video`, `--disable-audio`, `--disable-data` and `--track-map` to disable tracks.

 The bmxtranswrap and raw2bmx tools allow setting metadata defined in [SMPTE ST 2067-2](https://ieeexplore.ieee.org/document/9097478),
 * Reference Image Edit Rate (`--ref-image-edit-rate`)